 Canadians who claim something other than British or French as their origin continue to drop with each census.
 In 2011, the largest ethnic groups not from the British Isles or France are the German, Chinese, Italian, East Indian, Ukrainian, Dutch, Polish Filipino, Russian, and Portugese.

-The First Nations, Métis, and Inuit cultures are the only truly indigenous cultures of Canada, since all other Canadians were originally immigrants.
+The First Nations, Métis, and Inuit cultures are the only official Indigenous cultures of Canada, since all other Canadians were originally immigrants.
 They began moving to Canada in the 17th century, bringing with them their manner of dress, food preferences and customs.
 Canada opened its doors to immigration from all over the world in the early 20th century; in 1988, the multicultural character of the country was officially recognized when the Government passed the Multiculturalism Act.

 The educational system varies from province to province and includes six to eight years of elementary school, four or five years of secondary school and three or four years at the university undergraduate level.
 The 2011 census revealed that among Canadians 25-64, 23% had attended secondary school, 12% had gone to a trade school, 21% obtained a college diploma, and 26% had a university degree.